Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Method

+\textbf{Training Video Generation Network}.
 We utilize the generative network vid2vid ~\cite{wang2018vid2vid} to convert our pose sequences into real human speech videos.
-We modified the GAN network to put more weight on the face to emphasize this part.
+We modified the GAN network to put more weights on the face part.